citelao/cse132-site/_assignments/03-cricket.md

 	Your final circuit should look like this:

 	![The final circuit](../img/circuit.png)

+	Note that this picture has the LED connected to the Arduino pin and the resistor connected to ground.
+Either order is fine, Arduino pin then LED then resistor then ground, or Arduino pin then resistor then LED then ground.

 2. Don't use `delay()` *at all* in this lab.
 We will *penalize* you if you do.
 The delta timing alternative we use is an important concept, and if it is not crystal clear, try reading some more about it and working through examples.

 	[Adafruit](https://learn.adafruit.com/multi-tasking-the-arduino-part-1/using-millis-for-timing) has a nice tutorial, as does [StackOverflow](http://electronics.stackexchange.com/a/67090).
 Adafruit takes some code from [the Arduino tutorial](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).
 Work through some problems, try to see if you can understand the idea in a generic form.